 \subsection{OpenITI}

-\gls{OpenITI} is a large-scale, historical corpus of Arabic comprising 1 billion words from diverse periods of time.
-The corpus is cleaned and processed with a morphological analyzer.
-This corpus is combined with the second version of Al-Shamela which contains 6,111 historical Islamic books, available until the beginning of Rajab 1433 AH.
+\gls{OpenITI} is a large-scale, historical corpus of Arabic containing 1 billion words from various epoch periods.
+The corpus was cleaned and processed with a morphological analyzer.
+This corpus was combined with the second version of Al-Shamela which contained 6,111 historical Islamic books, accessible until the beginning of the month of Rajab 1433 AH.